lucasjinreal/LLaVA-Magvit2/README.md

 ## 🤖 Get Started

+Before using this repo, please install `pip install imagetokenizer`, from https://github.com/lucasjinreal/ImageTokenizer .
+This is a unified image tokenizer pakcage easy to use.

 Now, we just able to intergrate Magvit2 into llava, you can try reconstruct the image with:

 Download the magvit2 tokenizer checkpoints: